RustScript2025/RustScript/docs/TUTORIAL.md

 3. **Less Error-Prone**: No manual array management, no mutable state
 4. **Functional Style**: Encourages thinking about *what* you want, not *how* to get it
 5. **Composable**: Easy to chain transformations
-6. **Optimizable**: Compiler can optimize better than hand-written loops
+6. **Optimisable**: Compiler can optimise better than hand-written loops

 **When to use list comprehensions:**
 - ✅ Transforming data (mapping)